Showing posts with label sea. Show all posts

 As illustrated by the image below, adapted from NOAA, a huge amount of subsurface ocean heat has accumulated in the last two months across most of the equatorial Pacific Ocean.

 Sea surface temperatures (SST) peak twice each year: in March/April (when it's Summer in the Southern Hemisphere) and in August (when it's Summer in the Northern Hemisphere).
-There were La Niña conditions in early 2026, yet 2026 SST were close to and at times exceeded the record high SST reached in 2024, which was an El Niño year.
-The remainder of 2026 is likely to be dominated by El Niño conditions.
+Note that there were La Niña conditions earlier in 2026, which suppressed temperatures, yet 2026 SST were close to and at times exceeded the record high SST reached in 2024, which was an El Niño year.
+In the remainder of 2026, El Niño conditions are likely to be dominant, elevating temperatures.
 According to NOAA, there is 82% chance of an El Niño in May-July 2026 and 96% chance that El Niño will continue through Northern Hemisphere winter 2026-27.

 SSP5-8.5 scenario